-Next we examine the long-term growth of incomes in Harper County, from the results of the 2000 Census (representing calendar year 1999), through the current 2015 estimates provided by Nielsen SiteReports.
+Next we examine the long-term growth of incomes in Alfalfa County, from the results of the 2000 Census (representing calendar year 1999), through the current 2015 estimates provided by Nielsen SiteReports.
 This data is then annualized into a compounded annual growth rate to estimate nominal annual household income growth over this period of time.
 We then compare the rate of annual growth with the rate of inflation over the same period of time (measured using the Consumer Price Index for all urban consumers, South Region, Size Class D, from May 1999 through May 2015).
 Subtracting the annual rate of inflation from the nominal rate of annual income growth yields a "real" rate of income growth which takes into account the effect of increasing prices of goods and services.

-Household Incor Household Income Trend 1999 Median 2015 Median Nominal Inflation Real HH Income HH Income Growth Rate Growth Buffalo \$30,433 \$50,989 3.28% 2.40% 0.88% Harper County \$33,705 \$53,133 2.89% 2.40% 0.49% State of Oklahoma \$33,400 \$47,049 2.16% 2.40% -0.23% Sources: 2000 Decennial Ce nsus, Summary File 3, Table P53; Nielsen Si teReports; CP I All Urban Co nsumers, South Region, Size Class D nation as a whole.
-Over the same period, the national median household income increased from \$41,994 to \$53,706 (for a nominal annualized growth rate of 1.55%) while the Consumer Price Index increased at an annualized rate of 2.26%, for a "real" growth rate of -0.72%.
+Household Incon ne Trend 1999 Median 2015 Median Nominal Inflation Real HH Income HH Income Growth Rate Growth Cherokee \$29,010 \$44,276 2.68% 2.40% 0.28% Alfalfa County \$30,259 \$46,899 2.78% 2.40% 0.38% State of Oklahoma \$33,400 \$47,049 2.16% 2.40% -0.23% median household income increased from \$41,994 to \$53,706 (for a nominal annualized growth rate of 1.55%) while the Consumer Price Index increased at an annualized rate of 2.26%, for a "real" growth rate of -0.72%.

-As shown, both the City of Buffalo and Harper County saw positive growth in "real" median household income, once inflation is taken into account.
-This is in direct contrast to the State of Oklahoma and the
+As shown, both Alfalfa County and Cherokee saw positive growth in "real" median household income, once inflation is taken into account.
+This is contrary to state and national trends which saw negative income growth over this period, after adjusting for inflation: over the same period, the national